ablyssx74/SuperMusicThingy/README.md

 -    shuffle stations.
 -	 save/delete/play favorites.
 -	 config manger.
--	 a backend for sending keyboard shortcuts like vol_up, shuffle, status, --help
+-	 a CLI API backend for sending keyboard shortcuts like vol_up, shuffle, status.
+See SuperMusicThingy --help for details.
 -	 isolated volume control.
 ## Tested on CachyOS and Haiku OS
 - Haiku support is not 100% yet.
 The visuals don't jitter to the music, and require [nvidia-haiku](https://github.com/X547/nvidia-haiku) and building [projectM](https://github.com/projectM-visualizer/projectm).